Lipid Lowering Therapy and Cardiovascular Risk Reduction

 • LFTs

-Do NOT routinely measure CK levels.
-Measure if a person on statin develops unexplained muscle pain / tenderness / weakness
+Do NOT routinely measure creatine kinase levels.
+Only measure if a person on statin develops unexplained muscle pain / tenderness / weakness

-• If CK level <5 times upper limit → unlikely due to statin + investigate for other possible causes
+• If creatine kinase level <5 times upper limit → unlikely due to statin + investigate for other possible causes

-• If CK level >5 times upper limit → repeat after 7 days
+• If creatine kinase level >5 times upper limit → repeat after 7 days

-• If elevated but <5 times → lower dose
+• If elevated but <5 times upper limit → lower the dose

 Lipid profile and LFTs timings summarised: